 Mongrana, Maremma Toscana IGP 13%.

 Newbies might want to start here!
-Mongrana is now the entry-level wine in the Querciabella range at a wallet-friendly price.
+Mongrana is now the entry-level young vine wine in the Querciabella range at a wallet-friendly price.
 It tastes great too!
-The first vintage was made in 2005 from young vines.
+The first vintage was in 2005.
 With 130,000 bottles per year, each release features a different picture on the label.

 Mongrana is 50% Sangiovese with equal parts of Cabernet Sauvignon and Merlot.
 Just a small part matures in oak barriques for three months.
 Expensive new barriques would only mask the vibrant ripe fruit.
 Hence this is a wine designed for young, immediate drinking though it does improve over a couple of years.
 There are typically Italian aromas; sour red cherries accompanied by dried herbs and spices.
 The palate shows plenty of juicy fresh acidity.
 Initially, cherry flavours are to the fore then cassis, damson, cloves and cinnamon appear.
 Hints of earth and almonds finish it off.